llm-bible/llm-bible.github.io/_publications/patil2023large.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.15334"}
   - {name: "Code", url: "https://gorilla.cs.berkeley.edu"}
-tags: ['Model Architecture', 'Tools', 'GPT', 'Has Code', 'Prompting']
+tags: ['Tools', 'GPT', 'Model Architecture', 'Has Code', 'Prompting']
 ---
 Large Language Models (LLMs) have seen an impressive wave of advances recently, with models now excelling in a variety of tasks, such as mathematical